raspberrypilearning/recruiting-volunteers/en/step_3.md

 --- task ---

-**Think** about the key places and platforms those you want to reach visit and use.
+**Think** about the key places and platforms that the people you want to reach, visit and use.

 --- /task ---

-## How to recruit
+## How to promote
 + Talk to people directly
 + Social media posts
 + Direct email